 Berends says, “The child whose private, quiet time is respected and protected benefits in many ways.
 She has a chance to develop her own individuality and sense of self, to follow her own creative passions, to learn that she is good company (if for herself, then also for others), to develop her imagination, and to discover deep inner resources for healing and inspiration.
 Such quiet time is also a very good preparation for prayer.”

-You can help your children to learn how to pray by teaching them traditional prayers, by praying with them, by letting them see you pray, and by protecting their times of quiet.
+You can help your children to learn how to pray by teaching them Traditional Catholic Prayers, by praying with them, by letting them see you pray, and by protecting their times of quiet.
 Silence is an acquired taste—especially if we’ve been on a steady diet of noise and activity.
 But once gained, quiet time will feed your child for a lifetime.